jeffreykemp/sample/docs/object-types/README.md

 # Example SQL Object Types

-How to use SQL object types to build a hierarchical data type system purpose-built for a custom purpose.
+How to use SQL object types to build a purpose-built hierarchical data type system.

 This is just for illustrative / educational purposes.